 Look no further than any chart to see this impulsive behavior in action.
-Specific chart patterns indicate collective rash emotions which equate to profits for those who have learned to red the charts.
+Specific chart patterns indicate collective rash emotions which equate to profits for those who have learned to read the charts.
 Sharpen your charting skills by joining Monster Market Movers to learn a pattern of the month and get good at reading the sentiment of the market.

-Cultivating self control instills the habit of letting the trade come to you.
+Cultivating self-control instills the habit of letting the trade come to you.
 Poverty driven traders enter trades either too soon or too late, whereas successful traders have the patience to wait for an excellent technical entry to present itself.

-Being impulsive creates an emotional state of fear and greed which often leads to exiting trades too soon.
+Being impulsive creates an emotional state of fear and greed which often leads to exciting trades too soon.
 Rob Roy uses a 4-3-2-1 System to exit his trade at various profitable points in the trade.
 Letting his winners run while protecting his profits.

 If you are of the reactionary, emotional, impulsive nature there is good news.
 Self-control can be learned.

 Set up a system in which you choose a reward and refrain from having that reward until you’ve completed a specific task.
 This could be watching an episode of your favorite TV show or having a chocolate bar after you’ve finished watching a webinar or charted 5 charts.
-Or post your trading goals and reward of a nice dinner out at your favourite place above your computer to remind yourself of why you spend an hour a day taking steps to achieve your goals.
+Or post your trading goals and reward of a nice dinner out at your favorite place above your computer to remind yourself of why you spend an hour a day taking steps to achieve your goals.

 This will encourage you to study and make accomplishing studying so rewarding you’ll even start to look forward to cracking the books.